Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 The coverage limit for this form of insurance is often expressed as a multiple, such as 1.5 times, or a percentage (perhaps 150%) of the cost of the trip.
 The more comprehensive policies sometimes require you to purchase this insurance within two weeks of submitting a deposit for your trip.
 Be sure you don’t miss this deadline if you purchase this insurance!

-Given the remote destinations and conditions encountered on many Embark trips, and the fact that things can happen that are beyond anyone’s control, we require that everyone who tours with us have travel insurance.
+Given the remote destinations and conditions encountered on many Embark trips, and the fact that things can happen that are beyond anyone’s control, we require that everyone who tours with us have supplemental insurance.

 This means that you are responsible for personal insurance on all Embark tours.
-You are responsible for arranging this insurance and ensuring that you are in possession of private travel insurance for the full duration of the tour that covers at least medical expenses, injury, death, and repatriation, with adequate benefits.
+You are responsible for arranging this insurance and ensuring that you are in possession of private supplemental insurance for the full duration of the tour that covers at least medical expenses, injury, death, and repatriation, with adequate benefits.
 Be sure there are no exclusion clauses limiting protection for the type of activities (or altitude) included in your tour.

 Your policy must include the following: